ggrein/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 certificate has expired before updating the account data, users can request an update via GGUS ticket against Helpdesk(GGUS) support unit.

-## Linking the EGI SSO VOPersonID to the GGUS account
+## Linking the EGI Check-in VOPersonID to the GGUS account

-**Pre-requisites: the email address of your EGI SSO account must be equal to the email address registered in GGUS!**
+**Pre-requisites: the email address of your EGI Check-in account must be equal to the email address registered in GGUS!**

-For adding your EGI SSO VOPersonID to your account data please do the
+For adding your EGI Check-in VOPersonID to your account data please do the
 following:

-- login to GGUS using your EGI SSO account
+- login to GGUS via EGI Check-in using your home account account
 - on GGUS home click the [Registration](https://ggus.eu/?mode=register_info) link
 - click the button "Add my Shibboleth ID to my account" at the bottom of the